open-condo-software/condo/apps/condo/domains/common/constants/README.md

 The directory contains various constants used in the client side and in the server side.
-For example, it can be validation error codes, regular expressions, and so on.
+For example, it can be validation error codes, regular expressions, etc.

 IF it's the domain logic constants please put it inside a `domains/<domain-name>/constants` file.